 You need to be able to prove that you can finance yourself for your entire course as it's not possible for you to work during the academic session to pay your way through the University.
 Colleges ask for financial guarantees and proof is also required when applying for a visa.

 Please note that all students must ordinarily be available to study in Cambridge for the full duration of their course (with the exception of a year abroad).

 Tuition fees for overseas students depend on the course you are studying (see table below).

 If you're a national of a European Union (EU) country and you satisfy the residency requirements, then for fees purposes you're usually treated on exactly the same basis as UK students.
 See Tuition fee status if you're unsure whether you're classed as a UK/EU or an overseas student.
 More information can also be found on the UKCISA website and in the main finance section.

 Overseas fees (per year) for students commencing in 2015–16

 The tuition fees for overseas students commencing in 2015-16 have been approved as follows.
 You should allow for increases in subsequent years.

 For overseas students undertaking a year abroad, the tuition fee payable to the University of Cambridge during their year abroad will be 50 per cent of the full fee.
-If you study at another university during your year abroad, outside of the Erasmus programme, you may also be liable for tuition fees at the receiving institution.

 |Anglo-Saxon, Norse, and Celtic; Asian and Middle Eastern Studies; Classics; Economics; Education; English; History; History of Art; Human, Social, and Political Sciences; Land Economy; Law; Linguistics; Modern and Medieval Languages; Philosophy; Theology and Religious Studies||£15,063|